 How does the Private Internet Access free trial work?

 The first thing we need to explain is that Private Internet Access doesn’t offer a free trial version as a standard option.
 Some VPNs let you download a version of their client which can be upgraded to the real thing for a monthly fee.
-That’s not the route PIA have chosen.
+That’s not the route PIA has chosen.

 You can choose your package from the available options, provide payment details, and then fire up the VPN.
 If you don’t like what you find, you have the option of submitting a cancellation request.